Introduction

 - Incorrect Verb Conjugation: Using the wrong form of "ver" in the future tense.

 - Literal Translation: Translating English phrases word-for-word without considering context.
-For example, "They will see" might not always translate directly to "Ellos verán" depending on the situation.
+Here's one way to look at it: "They will see" might not always translate directly to "Ellos verán" depending on the situation.

 - Overuse of Pronouns: In Spanish, subject pronouns are often omitted because the verb conjugation indicates the subject.
-For example, "Verán el resultado" is correct without "ellos."
+Take this: "Verán el resultado" is correct without "ellos."

 FAQs